ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:d81765e7b7
-## Confounders in Discrete Choice Analysis
+## Lots of Variables vs. Confounders in Discrete Choice Analysis
 Someone says “I included over 1,000 variables in my analysis.
 Since I have so many control variables, I do not have to worry about confounders.”
 Do you agree?

 *** =instructions